AhmedElkafrawy2/Todo_App/readme.md

         ]

 -- i used two types of authentication user
-    first is passport auth and used it at get all tasks for auth user this route will be protected with middleware auth:api
+    first is passport grant type auth and used it at get all tasks for auth user this route will be protected with middleware auth:api

     secund is to use token provided to the user when register and send this token